 Why are millions of people displaced in Iraq?
 Conflict has created an extreme humanitarian crisis.
 Learn what World Vision is doing to help the children and families affected.

 Since Aug.
 25, 2017, more than 700,000 people from Myanmar have fled to Bangladesh because of extreme violence in northern Rakhine state.
 Most identify as Rohingya, a Muslim minority ethnic group.
 Impoverished and living in camps, they depend on aid for survival.

-Now in its eighth year, the Syrian refugee crisis is the largest refugee and displacement crisis of our time.
+Now in its ninth year, the Syrian refugee crisis is the largest refugee and displacement crisis of our time.
 Because of the Syrian civil war, 5.6 million people have fled Syria as refugees, putting a strain on the region’s ability to cope, and another 6.2 million people are displaced within Syria.